The moment-weight inequality and the Hilbert-Mumford criterion: Stability in algebraic geometry

-The linear action of $\rG^c$ on $V$ induces an action on projective space $\P(V)$.
-Fix a $\rG$-invariant Hermitian structure on $V$.
+The linear action of $\rG^c$ on $V$ induces an action on projective space $\bbP(V)$.
+Fix a $\rG$-invariant Hermitian structure on $V$ and denote by~${\inner{\cdot}{\cdot}}$ the associated real inner product on~$V$.
 Choose a scaling factor\footnote { Think of $\hbar$ as Planck's constant.
 If the symplectic form $\omega$ is replaced by a positive real multiple $c\,\omega$ and $\hbar$ is replaced by $c\,\hbar$ all the formulas which follow remain correct.
-Our choice of $\hbar$ is consistent with the physics notation in that $\om,\mu,\hbar$ have the units of action and the Hamiltonian $H_\xi=\inner{\mu}{\xi}$ has the units of energy. } $\hbar>0$ and restrict the symplectic structure to the sphere of radius $r:=\sqrt{2\hbar}$.
-It is $S^1$-invariant and descends to $\P(V)$.
+Our choice of $\hbar$ is consistent with the physics notation in that $\om,\mu,\hbar$ have the units of action and the Hamiltonian $H_\xi=\inner{\mu}{\xi}$ has the units of energy. } ${\hbar>0}$ and restrict the symplectic structure to the sphere of radius~${r:=\sqrt{2\hbar}}$.
+It is $S^1$-invariant and descends to $\bbP(V)$.
 (This is $2\hbar$ times the Fubini--Study form.
-Its integral over over the positive generator of $\pi_2(\P(V))$ is $2\pi\hbar$.)
+Its integral over over the positive generator of $\pi_2(\bbP(V))$ is $2\pi\hbar$.)